 - a supervisor experienced in providing online or phone counselling

 - taken part in additional online training as recommended by us

 Once government restrictions are lifted, all placement hours with children and young people need to be face to face to meet current BACP requirements and professional standards.
 We’re now developing standards for working remotely with children and young people so we’ll share an update on this in the near future.

 Before you begin work with a new client, they must be assessed by an experienced practitioner in the placement for their suitability to work with a trainee and for working remotely.

 You may need to register with the ICO if you’re using your own devices to practice.

-Clients must be based in the UK as there are additional legislative and insurance issues for practice in other countries.
+While you’re in training, clients must be based in the UK as there are additional legislative, insurance and safeguarding issues for practice in other countries.

 Your course and placement provider should work together to ensure that you have appropriate support for working remotely.
 You should: